 The J. Douglas Shand Program supports faculty-student research in psychology at Gettysburg College.
 The purpose of this program is to provide a summer opportunity for promising students to work collaboratively with members of the Psychology Department faculty.
 In this program, students propose a research project to be conducted together with a psychology faculty member.
 Psychology faculty members evaluate the proposals and select a few for funding.
-Students in the program are paid at a rate of $10.00 per hour for their work.

 How to Apply:

 - A call for proposals is sent to all psychology majors early each spring semester.

 - Interested students must consult with and receive endorsement from the faculty member with whom they propose to work

 - Applicants should submit an approximately two-page written proposal describing the intended scope and purpose of the proposed research.

 - beginning and ending dates of the project

 - a brief research plan, including the purpose of the research and an overview of proposed methods

 - estimated expenses for carrying out the project